-Iliac crest autograft remains the gold standard material for spinal fusion.
-However, its use is limited by additional operative time, increased blood loss, and morbidity.
+While Iliac crest autograft remains the gold standard material for spinal fusion, its use is limited by additional operative time, increase blood loss, and morbidity.
 The incidence of pseudoarthrosis after multisegmental anterior cervical fusion is directly proportional to the number of levels of arthrodesis.
 Osteobiological adjuvants offer an opportunity to reduce both the probability of pseudoarthrosis and the necessity for posterior instrumentation.
 However, the use of BMPs as an adjunct to cervical fusion has been associated with a dramatic number of peri-operative complications.

-Recently, a synthetic osteoconductive bone graft material composed of bioactive glass (NovaBone, Jacksonville, FL) has been described, with significant efficacy.
+Recently, a synthetic osteoconductive bone graft composed of bioactive glass (NovaBone, Gainesville, FL) has shown significant efficacy.
 While concentrations of bioactive glasses have exhibited osteogenic potential, recent studies have demonstrated low concentrations of bioactive glasses are distinctly angiogenic.
 The pro-angiogenic capacity of this material is related to the soluble dissolution products of bioglass and the subsequent production of cell-secreted angiogenic factors by stimulated cells.